Semax

-Semax is a drug which is used mostly in Russia and Ukraine for a broad range of conditions but predominantly for its purported nootropic, neuroprotective, and neurorestorative properties.
-Semax has not been evaluated, approved for use, or marketed in most other countries.
+Semax is a medication which is used in Russia and Eastern Europe for the treatment of a broad range of conditions like brain trauma but predominantly for its claimed nootropic, neuroprotective, and neurorestorative effects.

+The mechanism of action of Semax is unknown.
+It might interact with certain melanocortin receptors or inhibit enkephalinase enzymes.
+Chemically, Semax is a peptide and a synthetic analogue of a fragment of adrenocorticotropic hormone (ACTH).

+Semax was first described by 1991.
+Although used as a prescription drug in Russia and Eastern Europe, Semax has not been evaluated, approved for use, or marketed in most other countries.
+The drug is widely sold by online vendors and used as a purported nootropic (cognitive enhancer).

 Medical uses

-Semax has undergone extensive study in Russia and is on the Russian List of Vital & Essential Drugs approved by the Russian Federation government on December 7, 2011.
+Semax has undergone extensive study in Russia and is on the Russian List of Vital & Essential Drugs approved by the Russian Federation government on 7 December 2011.
 Medical uses for Semax include treatment of stroke, transient ischemic attack, memory and cognitive disorders, peptic ulcers, optic nerve disease, and to boost the immune system.

 Pharmacology

 Pharmacodynamics

-In animals, Semax rapidly elevates the levels and expression of brain-derived neurotrophic factor (BDNF) and its signaling receptor TrkB in the hippocampus, and rapidly activates serotonergic and dopaminergic brain systems.
+In animals, Semax rapidly elevates the levels and expression of brain-derived neurotrophic factor (BDNF) and its signaling receptor tropomyosin receptor kinase B (TrkB) in the hippocampus, and rapidly activates serotonergic and dopaminergic brain systems.
 Accordingly, it has been found to produce antidepressant-like and anxiolytic-like effects, attenuate the behavioral effects of exposure to chronic stress, and potentiate the locomotor activity produced by D-amphetamine.
 As such, it has been suggested that Semax may be effective in the treatment of depression.